ratnadeepb/vdp/README.md

 ## Future Work

-- Implement a L3/L4 network stack for `l3enginemux` (and security functions)
+- Implement an L3/L4 network stack for `l3enginemux` (and security functions)
-- Implement a L7 filter stack for `client-container` (and security functions)
+- Implement an L7 filter stack for `client-container` (and security functions)
 - Test everything exhaustively

 ## Known Issue